Middlesex County Shoplifting Lawyer

 The most severe charges are those of the second-degree, which carry penalties ranging from five to ten years in prison.
 A full list of the varying degrees of crimes in New Jersey can be found at NJ Statute 2C:43-6.

-In addition to any potential jail time, the law requires that a person convicted to any shoplifting offense perform no less than 10 days of community service.
+In addition to any potential jail time, the law requires that a person convicted to any shoplifting offense in East Brunswick perform no less than 10 days of community service.
 Additionally, the third conviction for shoplifting, regardless of degree, carries a mandatory 90-day jail term.How a Lawyer Can Help

 Middlesex County shoplifting lawyers will examine every aspect of your case and determine the best defense for you.
 They will question witnesses and examine security footage to provide you with a well thought out and thorough defense.
-Contact an attorney today to see how shoplifting attorneys can help you.
+Contact today to see how an attorney in East Brunswick can help you.